US priest vows to defy N Korea travel ban

 "The thing is, if they don't want me to go, I think they should tell me that.
 So if I don't hear from them, I am going to go."

-To an email response to BBC, the state department said it can "revoke a passport for misuse".
+In an email response to the BBC, the state department said it can "revoke a passport for misuse".
 Depending on the circumstances, criminal penalties may also apply.

 Father Hammond travels to the North for the first three weeks of May and November each year.
 At age 84, the lifelong cleric says he is only driven by the end goal of saving lives.